alexkasema/alx-backend-user-data/0x03-user_authentication_service/README.md

 AUTH = Auth()
 The end-point should expect two form data fields: "email" and "password".
 ## auth.py
+Credentials validation
 In this task, you will implement the Auth.valid_login method.
 It should expect email and password required arguments and return a boolean.

 Try locating the user by email.
 If it exists, check the password with bcrypt.checkpw.
 If it matches return True.
 In any other case, return False.
 ## auth.py
+Generate UUIDs
 In this task you will implement a _generate_uuid function in the auth module.
 The function should return a string representation of a new UUID.
 Use the uuid module.

 Note that the method is private to the auth module and should NOT be used outside of it.
+## auth.py
+Get session ID
+In this task, you will implement the Auth.create_session method.
+It takes an email string argument and returns the session ID as a string.

+The method should find the user corresponding to the email, generate a new UUID and store it in the database as the user’s session_id, then return the session ID.

+Remember that only public methods of self._db can be used.